dlevs/vscode-regex-robin/CONTRIBUTING.md

 1. Update the config in the [test workspace](test/extension-test-workspace.code-workspace)
 2. View the effects in the [test file](test/test-sample.md)

+There are also comments inline above each rule in the workspace config, so the feedback loop is tight there.

 ## Roadmap

-1. Documentation, showing example usage, nested regex, etc
-2. Add a keyboard shortcut for expanding all inline replacements
+1. Add a keyboard shortcut for expanding all inline replacements
-3. Make the tree view display matches for all files in the workspace
+2. Make the tree view display matches for all files in the workspace
-4. Make it work for multi-root workspaces
+3. Make it work for multi-root workspaces
-5. Test and document overlapping styles (not nested, but overlapping)
+4. Test and document overlapping styles (not nested, but overlapping)